E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion

-The hybrid approach is a combination of forward-based and optimization-based methods.
-Zhu \etal \cite{Zhu2020InDomainGI} uses an encoder to generate an initial latent code, and the following optimizer uses it as the starting point to further refine the latent code.
-Our multi-stage refinement is inspired by this method, but improves the inversion quality with purely feed-forward based refinements, thus our speed is much faster than the above hybrid approach.
+Furthermore, the hybrid approach combines forward-based and optimization-based methods.
+Zhu \etal \cite{Zhu2020InDomainGI} use an encoder to generate an initial latent code, and the following optimizer uses it as the starting point to further refine the latent code. \wty{Yang \etal \cite{yang2021inversion} follow the prediction-then-optimization approach of \cite{Zhu2020InDomainGI} except that a detached dual-channel domain encoder is proposed.} Similarly, DNI \cite{Yang2021ADN} uses pSp \cite{Richardson2020EncodingIS} as the domain-guided encoder to predict the initial latent code, and then a noise optimization mechanism is implemented to capture high-frequency details and further improve the reconstruction quality.
+Our multi-stage refinement is inspired by these methods but improves the inversion quality with purely feed-forward-based refinements, thus our speed is much faster than such hybrid approaches.